Yao-Xinchen/ECE391-Tips/README.md

 This repository does not include any specific course solutions, assignments, or code that may lead to academic dishonesty.
-The provided information is intended solely to aid in understanding development tools and improving debugging workflows.
+The provided information is intended solely to aid in understanding development tools and optimizing debugging workflows.

 ## Preview

 ### Environment Installation

-You can install the environment with a single script:
+Install the environment with a single script:

 https://github.com/user-attachments/assets/fbc44238-8ee3-402e-b526-3b1d18bb129f

 ### Debugging

-You can debug with a GUI interface:
+Debug with a GUI interface:
 1. Set breakpoints in the editor.
 2. Run the launch configuration.
 3. Use the GUI to step through the code.